Rabder/cse15l-lab-reports/lab.md

      style="float: left; margin-right: 10px;" />
  If a list of commands shows up, it means that git is most likely installed in your computer.
 If you get anything along the lines of *'git' is not recognized as an internal or external command, operable program or batch file*, then you will have to install git.
  To install git, go to [this page](https://gitforwindows.org/) to download the installer.

+ Once git is setup in your computer, follow [this StacKOverflow post on how to use bash in the VSCode terminal.](https://gitforwindows.org/)